 Pickled herrings evil cousin.
 Look, we’re not saying you have to.
-But if you are celebrating outdoors, is it really Swedish midsummer without opening a container of surströmming effectively striking out your family and friends for a good couple of minutes?
-If you are indoors, don’t bother unless you are willing to repaint all the walls in your house.
+But if you are celebrating outdoors, is it really Swedish midsummer without opening a container of surströmming, effectively striking out your family and friends for a good couple of minutes?
+If you are indoors, don’t bother unless you are willing to repaint the walls in your house.

 Schnapps & Akvavit

-Okay, this is hard because schnapps in the United States isn’t the same as schnapps in Scandinavia.
+This is could get tricky as schnapps in the United States isn’t the same snaps as in Scandinavia.
 But, there are a few companies in the United States that sell akvavit.

-Based on our own preferences, we recommend a Jarlsberg cheese, which is similar to the popular Swedish cheese, Herrgårds ost.
+Based on our own preferences, we recommend a Jarlsberg cheese, which is similar to the popular Swedish cheese: Herrgårds ost.
 It can be found at most grocery stores in the United States, including Whole Foods and Trader Joe’s.
 Enjoy on a baguette or a gluten-free Wasa hard bread.

 View this post on Instagram